Virginia Sex Crimes Lawyer

 Sex Crimes Legal Definitions

-The following are the broad definitions of sex crimes in Virginia with general penalties.
+The following are the broad definitions of sex crimes in Northern Virginia with general penalties.
 In the state of Virginia, sex crimes are covered under Title 18.2 (Crimes and Offenses Generally), Chapter 4 (Crimes Against the Person), generally in Section 18.2-61 through Section 18.2-67.10.
 Certain mandatory penalties, such as having to comply with the Sex Offender Registry, apply when one is convicted of certain offenses, such has rape, forcible sodomy and object penetration.

 Types of Sex Crimes